 You may not qualify if your “available credit limit” is below the minimum initial limit.
 A prime example is the Chase Sapphire Reserve which has a minimum $10,000 starting limit.
 But if Chase is only willing to offer you up to $8,000 in new credit, you may not qualify for the Sapphire Reserve.

-The easiest alternative can be choosing the Chase Sapphire Preferred that has a minimum $5,000 initial limit.
+The easiest alternative can be choosing the Chase Sapphire Preferred which has a minimum $5,000 initial limit.

-A second possibility can be seeing if Chase can reduce your credit limit on an existing card to qualify for a new card.
+A second possibility can be seen if Chase can reduce your credit limit on an existing card to qualify for a new card.
 This trick isn’t guaranteed to work, but it’s a bargaining chip worth exploring if you really want a new card.

 The quickest way to check your Chase credit card application status can be by logging into your online Chase member account.
 However, a phone call also works and can be more effective if Chase requests further details.